giovannipbonin/ieee-program/Week 00/README.md

 ## Interview Process & General Interview Prep

-1.Interview Confidence

-* Be confident, but not arrogant
+1.Interview Confidence: Be confident, but not arrogant

 2.Talk while you think, and code, explain everything that might be ambiguous

 3.If running out of time and need shortcuts, explain how you would not do the shortcut in a real scenario

 4.The interviewer is there because they want to hire someone, they are your friend not your enemy
-* If they give you a hint, take it, don't be cocky

 - [ ] [Gayle L McDowell - Cracking The Coding Interview (video)](https://www.youtube.com/watch?v=rEJzOhC5ZtQ)
 - [ ] [Cracking the Coding Interview with Author Gayle Laakmann McDowell (video)](https://www.youtube.com/watch?v=aClxtDcdpsQ)